NanboLi/MulMON/README.md

 * **Demo**
   (**Testing in progress...**)
-  *Dowload the pre-trained models first* and execute:
+  Before running the below code, make sure the pretrained models are downloaded and saved [first](#pre-trained-models):
   ```run
   . scripts/demo.sh
   ```